osrf-migration/vrx-wiki/tutorials/ChangingPluginParameters.md

 	<wave_direction2>0.7 0.7</wave_direction2>
 ```

-This specifies our Gerstner wave field as having three components as specifying the amplitude, period and direction for each component.
+This specifies our Gerstner wave field as having three components, where each component as a user-specified  amplitude, period and direction.

+When we start testing a new algorithm, we may want to set all of these to zero, so that there is no influence from the wave field.
+We could achieve that by setting the amplitude of each component wave to zero - or we could set the `wave_n` parameter to zero so there are no components.

+Alternatively, we may want to stress our algorithm by increasing the seastate.
+This can be accomplished by increasing the amplitude of the waves and/or changing the wave period.

+We've posted a video showing how we would test with three different seastates - including how to break a buoy!